 Anthony Glass has been the director of strength and conditioning for Olympic sports at Ohio State since 2000.
 Glass oversees strength and conditioning efforts for all sports at Ohio State with the exception of football.

 He came to Ohio State after four years at the University of Georgia, where he directed all strength and conditioning efforts for 20 sports, with the exception of football, in the Bulldog athletics program.

 Prior to his tenure at Georgia, Glass spent one year in a similar position at Boston College.
-Prior to that he spent four years with the physical conditioning/strength and conditioning program at Northern Illinois, where he also earned an MS.Ed. degree.
+Prior to that he spent four years with the physical conditioning/strength and conditioning program at Northern Illinois, where he also earned a MS.Ed. degree.

 Glass is certified by the Collegiate Strength and Conditioning Coaches Association, the National Strength & Conditioning Association, the American College of Sports Medicine, the United States of America Weightlifting Organization and Dragon Door.
 Glass was honored at the Ninth Annual National Conference of the Collegiate Strength and Conditioning Coaches Association (CSCCa) in May 2009 with the certification of Master Strength and Conditioning Coach (MSCC), the highest honor for a coach in the strength and conditioning field.

 A native of North Carolina, Glass graduated from Appalachian State in 1990 with a degree in exercise science.

-While at Northern Illinois, Glass authored the book Weight Training: A Step by Step Guide to the Development of a Safe and Sound Program.
+Glass authored the book Weight Training: A Step by Step Guide to the Development of a Safe and Sound Program.
 He also authored two Speed and Agility video's for Coaches Choice.
 He has written a number of articles for major sport science journals and is a regular speaker at major conferences throughout the United States.
 Glass serves as the Ohio State director of the National Association of Speed and Explosion and is the former Ohio State director for the National Strength and Conditioning Association a position he held for six years.